wzhou7/Fruved/docs/DSQ.md

 * While [its official website]((https://epi.grants.cancer.gov/nhanes/dietscreen/)) provides [several versions of the questionaire](https://epi.grants.cancer.gov/nhanes/dietscreen/questionnaires.html), we focus on the [Self-Administered Questionnaire: Paper](https://epi.grants.cancer.gov/nhanes/dietscreen/questionnaires.html#paper) version.
 We attempt to follow the questionaire's [codebook](https://epi.grants.cancer.gov/nhanes/dietscreen/dsq_codebook_teleform.docx) as much as possible.
+There are a few minor discrepancies between the codebook and the official scoring code (see details below).
+In those cases, we follow the requirement of the official scoring code.

 * The official SAS programs are available on the [NIH NCI website](https://epi.grants.cancer.gov/nhanes/dietscreen/programs.html).
 Here we provide a translated R version.
 Similar to the official scoring methods, we implement both an [earlier method (PDF)](https://epi.grants.cancer.gov/nhanes/dietscreen/scoring/earlier/dietary-screener-questionnaire-earlier-methods-scoring-procedure-04082020.pdf) and a [current method](https://epi.grants.cancer.gov/nhanes/dietscreen/scoring/current/).